nobodyatandnothing/ffmpeg-on-clear-linux/README.md

 ## Caveat with RPM package installation

 It feels hacky in Clear Linux installing a package that was built for another platform such as RedHat.
-For piece of mind, check for missing library dependencies using the `ldd` utility.
+For peace of mind, check for missing library dependencies using the `ldd` utility.
 Ensure nothing is missing in the output.
 If true, then install missing packages with `sudo swupd bundle-add PKGNAME`.
 Run `sudo swupd search LIBNAME` if needed.

 Another solution is building from source.
 This is likely not necessary, although becomes reality if unable to meet library dependencies.
 Uninstall the browser with `sudo rpm -e NAME`, given below.